 Housing Rental Licenses

 Housing Rental Licenses are required for any type of housing rentals.
 Prior to getting this license, applicants should obtain a Commercial Activity License, Business Tax Account Number, Federal Tax Identification Number or Social Security Number (for individuals), and Zoning Approval (for two or more units).
-Licenses cost $50 and can be renewed.
+Licenses cost $50/unit and must be renewed annually.

 The Philadelphia Property Maintenance Code (Section PM-102.6.4) requires residential property owners to provide new tenants with a copy of the “City of Philadelphia Partners for Good Housing” brochure issued by the Department of Licenses and Inspections.